Transverse momentum dependent shape function for $J/\psi$ production in SIDIS: Acknowledgements

 \section{Acknowledgements}

 We thank Miguel Echevarría for helpful discussions and feedback.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No.~$824093$ (STRONG 2020) and is part of its JRA4-TMD-neXt Work-Package.
 This project has also received funding from the French Agence Nationale de la Recherche via the grant ANR-20-CE31-0015 (“PrecisOnium”) and was also partly supported by the French CNRS via the IN2P3 project GLUE@NLO.
+C.P. also acknowledges financial support by Fondazione di Sardegna under the project “Proton tomography at the LHC”, project number~ F72F20000220007 (University of Cagliari).
 This project has also received funding from the LDRD program of LBNL, and the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contract numbers DE-AC02-05CH11231.
-C.P. also acknowledges financial support by Fondazione di Sardegna under the project “Proton tomography at the LHC”, project number~ F72F20000220007 (University of Cagliari).